kaka-go/kaka-go.github.io/_posts/2015-05-09-dr-seek-server-side.md

 The Spring Web Project will always be packaged as WAR and depolyed on multi-Tomcat servers.
-To quick test the new features and fix bugs, the project is automatically packaged to WAR and deployed to the test server when SVN `hooks/post-commit`, When everything seems OK, go on deploying to the real servers.
+To quick test the new features and fix bugs, the project is automatically packaged to WAR and deployed to the test server when SVN `hooks/post-commit`, When everything seems OK, go on deploying to the release servers.

 To increase the speed to access data, `mybatis-redis` is integrated to cache the database results.
 MySQL Database are configurated as Master-slave Replication, because the read/write may always > 1.